NetApp/trident/docs/kubernetes/upgrades/upgrading.rst

    at the customization that can be done with an operator install, check out the :ref:`Customizing your deployment <operator-customize>` section.

+You can upgrade from an install done using the operator or ``tridentctl``.

 .. warning::

    Do not use the operator to upgrade Trident if you are using an etcd based